Principle Lab

 You cooked your chicken to 165°F. You did everything right.
 And it was dry.

 This is the most frustrating thing about cooking chicken breast.
 You follow the rule that 165°F means safe, and you get a dry, chalky result that needs a sauce to rescue it.
+You did what every food safety guide tells you to do, and the chicken punished you for it.

 Before You Start